chaffin/RMF/docs/AC-DTA-SOP.md

 >>>> c.
 Double click on the encrypted file to open;
 >>>> d.
 7-Zip should challenge by requesting the access code;
 >>>> e.
 Enter the code/password, and verify that it works.
->>>>> i.
-IF 7-Zip does not challenge for an access code, or the access code does not work, immediately stop the process.
+>>>>> IF 7-Zip does not challenge for an access code, or the access code does not work, immediately stop the process.
 Do not transfer the archive to media and return to (5.j.1).

 >>> 7. The DTA shall now burn the protected file archive to the removable media issued by the TPI Media Custodian by following the below steps:
 >>>> a.
 Navigate to the encrypted file and [RIGHT] click to open the menu options.
 >>>> b.
 Select [SEND TO] and chose the DVD RW Drive.
 >>>> c.
 Select [WITH A CD/DVD PLAYER] and click [NEXT].
 >>>> d.
 Click [BURN TO DISC] on the top bar, select [NEXT] and then select [FINISH] when prompted.

 >>> 8. Once the burn is complete, reinsert the disc and attempt to open the file using the 7-Zip File Manager program.
 >>>> a.
 Click on the small, drop down arrow on the top, right hand side of the window, select “D:” and open the file by entering the password.
 >>>>> i.
-The media fails to open, the DTA shall return the media to the TPI media custodian per (5.g.1.c) and attempt the process over.
+The media fails to open, the DTA shall return the media to the TPI media custodian per (5.g.1.c) and attempt the process over. <br>
 >>>>> ii.
 The media transferred successfully, the DTA shall immediately return the media to the TPI media custodian per (5.g.1.c) and ensure the DTA role is deactivated per (5.d.3.b).